 Avalanche Engulfs Student Trip In Japan, Leaving At Least 8 Presumed Dead

-An avalanche struck a Japanese ski resort in the mid-morning hours Monday, overwhelming a student mountaineering exercise and leaving at least eight people with no vital signs, according to local authorities.
+An avalanche struck a Japanese ski resort midmorning on Monday, overwhelming a student mountaineering exercise and leaving at least eight people with no vital signs, according to local authorities.
 Some 40 other students and teachers were injured in the avalanche, which hit the area in Tochigi Prefecture, nearly 100 miles north of Tokyo.

 As the BBC notes, Japanese rescue officials typically will not pronounce victims dead until they receive confirmation from doctors at a hospital.